veronikagregorec/text-carousel/README.md

 # Text Carousel

-Created with HTML, CSS and JavaScript
+Created with HTML, CSS and JavaScript.
+I made a desktop and a mobile version.

 Demo: <a href="https://gregorec.github.io/carousel/">Text carousel</a>